 When it came to my body/healing…

 “THE SWELLING.
-No one told me my legs would resemble those of an elephant and that my feet would be so incredibly swollen that even five days later, I’d have to wear my husband’s shower flip flops home.
-Even my mom was horrified.” – Ojus Patel, Senior Content Editor
+No one told me my legs would resemble those of an elephant and that my feet would be so incredibly swollen that, even five days later, I’d have to wear my husband’s shower flip flops home.
+Even my mom was horrified.” – Ojus P.

 “Postpartum shivering!
 Also, what passing clots is like, and how much you have to pee when getting rid of all of that fluid.” – Sharon L.

-“The shivering during and after birth, the amount of night sweating (it’s like someone poured a bucket of water on you), the phantom cries you hear throughout the day/night – like whenever I would try to take a shower – the anxiety about everything related to you and the baby, and that breastfeeding is HARD (even when it comes ‘easy’ for you, it’s painful and emotional.
+“The shivering during and after birth, the amount of night sweating (it’s like someone poured a bucket of water on you), the phantom cries you hear throughout the day/night—like whenever I would try to take a shower—the anxiety about everything related to you and the baby, and that breastfeeding is HARD (even when it comes ‘easy’ for you, it’s painful and emotional.
 But most of all, the loneliness and crying.
-I have never felt as lonely as I did the first few months PP. I felt scared, anxious, and sad that I didn’t have anyone to help — even though I thought I could and should do it all alone!
+I have never felt as lonely as I did the first few months postpartum.
+I felt scared, anxious, and sad that I didn’t have anyone to help—even though I thought I could and should do it all alone!
 It’s a rollercoaster of feelings I wasn’t prepared for.” – Nannette M.

 “Healing from labor was far worse for me than labor.
 Recovering from my episiotomy was the worst pain of my life.” – Julia G.

 “Major tailbone soreness.
 It hurt to sit down for several weeks.
-I bought one of those blow-up donuts to sit on as we left the hospital — best 10 bucks I ever spent.” – Anonymous
+I bought one of those blow-up donuts to sit on as we left the hospital—best money I ever spent.” – Anonymous

 “This is gross… but hemorrhoids!
 I got them postpartum after trying to poop.
 I wish someone told me!
 TMI, sorry y’all.
 I guess that’s why no one talks about it.” – Melissa R.